Most decorated athlete in Olympic history

 Distinguished economist and Bishop William Lawrence University Professor at Harvard Business School, throughout his career he has brought economic theory and strategy concepts to bear on many of the most challenging problems facing corporations, economies and societies, including market competition and company strategy and economic development.

-Reimagining capitalism: legitimating business and the new wave of innovation and productivity
+Reimagining capitalism to fuel a new wave of innovation and productivity

 On exploration, innovation and challenging the conventional